 What Researchers Did

-Researchers presented a case study of a 3-year-old girl with leukemia and rhino-orbital-cerebral mucormycosis (ROCM) and reviewed existing literature on ROCM in pediatric hematological patients.
+Researchers presented a case study of a 3-year-old girl with leukaemia and rhino-orbital-cerebral mucormycosis (ROCM) and reviewed existing literature on ROCM in paediatric hematological patients.

 What They Found